tinyhttp/.github/profile/README.md

 # tinyhttp

-_**tinyhttp**_ is a modern [Express](https://expressjs.com/)-like web framework written in TypeScript and compiled to native ESM, that uses a bare minimum amount of dependencies trying to avoid legacy hell.
-It is well-documented and comes with examples and integrations for almost everything.
+_**tinyhttp**_  is a 0-legacy [Express](https://expressjs.com/)-like lightweight web framework, that seamlessly integrates with a large Express ecosystem while outshining Express in performance and DX. tinyhttp comes with first-class TypeScript support, smaller install size (meaning faster CI), support for asynchronous handlers and a set of pre-built middleware for common tasks.

 ## Ecosystem